sathome78/exchange-scheme-migration-service/README.md

 **Property file:** application-remote-migrate.properties

-# Process of create database locally
+# Database configurations
-Pay attention, before run application with chosen profile, you have to create database locally and add datasource configurations to application property file
+Pay attention, before run application with chosen profile, you have to create database locally (or choose remote database) and add datasource configurations to application property file